bluscreenofjeff/AggressorScripts/README.md

 **ping_aliases.cna** - creates an alias for quick ping (one ping packet w/ shell) and smbscan (to portscan smb w/o ping)

 **silver-tickets.cna** - monitors Beacon output for machine hashes and stores them in the cred store.
-Also adds a dialog box for generating a [Silver Ticket](https://adsecurity.org/?p=2753) from the gathered machine hashes
+Also adds a dialog box for generating a [Silver Ticket](https://adsecurity.org/?p=2753) from a gathered machine hash

 **sleeptimer.cna** - automatically sets sleep intervals based on time. (ie from 10p to 6a, sleep for 60s).
 Resets to 60s sleeps when the sleep interval ends.